Bristol Airport is the nearest airport with a range of domestic and international flights.

 There is good road access to the Avalon Marshes via the M5, A303 and A39.
 The Avalon Marshes Centre is sign posted from the A39 and B3151 (the Glastonbury to Wedmore road).
 The principal nature reserves all have car parks and there is plenty of parking in Glastonbury and Street.

 The nearest stations to the Avalon Marshes and Glastonbury are: Bridgwater, Highbridge, Castle Cary and Taunton.
 For more information go to National Rail Enquiries website.
+National Cycle Routes 3, 26 and 33 combined with the Bittern Trail provide cycling routes between these stations, The Avalon Marshes Centre and Glastonbury.

 Cycling is the best way to explore the wider Avalon Marshes.
 The roads, tracks and droves are flat and most are quiet.
 The Avalon Marshes Centre makes a good base to explore from.
 To find out more about cycling in the Avalon Marshes go to our Cycling page.